 Samsonite suitcases also come in various colors, styles, and sizes.
 They have developed a line for women through luggage, purses, and other travel accessories.
 Samsonite is also particularly known for its light hardside cases (lighter, even, than Tumi!).
 Tumi, on the other hand, has kept a consistent look and feel throughout the years, even as they have developed both softside and hardside luggage.

 If you’re looking at value for money, you can find it in Samsonite.
 Perhaps even more so than Tumi.
 Samsonite’s prices may be expensive, but they’re much more affordable than Tumi and you can be sure to get what you paid for in terms of quality and durability.
-Samsonite’s cases and travel bags often come with 5-10 years warranty, depending on what you purchase.
+Samsonite’s cases and travel bags often come with a 5-10 years warranty, depending on what you purchase.
 Tumi, on the other hand, only offers a 5-year warranty.

 Tumi vs Travelpro